Sahar110201/habit-tracker/README.md

 Misha - JS Developer
 - Created a JS for Calendar HTML
-- Created generic calendar Grid for Calendar HTML
+- Created generic calendar grid for Calendar HTML
-- Fixed and provided troubleshooting any issues related to Calendar HTML
+- Fixed and provided troubleshooting for any issues related to Calendar JS
+- Created CSS portion for the Frontend Developers to edit the Calendar grid
 - Compiled a video for our Group Presentation

 Jhemuel - JS Developer